singhrahulbrijesh/common-defect-in-browsers/README.md

 Thanks to the contributors of the Firefox and Chromium projects for their open-source efforts, which made this research possible.

 Contact
-For any inquiries, please reach out to me at singhrahulbriesh@gmail.com.
+For any inquiries, please reach out to me at singhrahulbrijesh@gmail.com.

-css Copy code

 Feel free to modify the content to suit your specific project details!